lanl/Nautilus/doc/sphinx/src/nuclei.rst

 The term *element* refers to a nuclide with a particular proton count.
 Two nuclides that are the same element may have different neutron counts and/or excited states.

 The term *isotope* refers to a nuclide with a particular proton count and neutron count.
+For example, helium-3 (two protons and one neutron) and helium-4 (two protons and two neutrons) are different isotopes of the same element (helium).
 Two nuclides that are the same isotope may have different excited states.

 The term *isomer* refers to a nuclide with a particular proton count, neutron count, and excited state.
-Since these are the three quantities used to indicate a specific nuclide, the term "isomer" is not as common as "isotope" or "element", so we sometimes simply use the term nuclide.
+For example, the ground state of carbon-14 and the first metastable state of carbon-14 are the same element and the same isotope, but different isomers.
+Since these are the same three quantities used to indicate a specific nuclide, the term "isomer" is not as common as "isotope" or "element", so we sometimes simply use the term nuclide.

 In many codes, there is also the concept of an *elemental* (for example, "elemental carbon").
 This is a specific mixture of different nuclides of the same element.
 The exact mixtures used for